 1. Take a Heritage Guardians Tour

 If you only have time for one day in Quito – do this!
 We all crowded around the tiny workshop of Gonzalo Gallardo; the small man wore a black sweatshirt with paint all over the front of it.
-He picked up a little wooden baby Jesus and started to show us his work that he does to painstakingly restore the religious wooden relic.
+He picked up a little wooden baby Jesus and started to show us the work that he does to painstakingly restore the religious wooden relic.
 His business is a family trade that he will hand down to his children, something very typical in this part of the world.
 However, the part that really spoke to me, was how this attachment to family religious relics was so strong in Ecuador that there were businesses like this that existed.
 This wasn’t just a visit to a shop; it was tradition and history….and it blew my mind.

 This is when I had a big ah-ha moment.
-Once when I was traveling in Mexico there was a women holding a baby Jesus statue in her lap in the airplane seat next to me.
+Once when I was traveling in Mexico there was a woman holding a baby Jesus statue in her lap in the airplane seat next to me.
 I thought it was the weirdest thing ever – but now it makes sense…sort of!

 What to Expect on a Quito Heritage Guardians Tour